SimHoZebs/personal-site/content/blogs/Reviews&Planning/2025 T3 Review & 2026 Q1 Plans.md

 Towards the end of my internship at Amazon, I felt more productive *not* using AI for generating code.
 Learning Go and Google's ADK?
 I used AI to aid search, not as the source of truth.
 I felt more confident and connected to the codebase than the lines of code I generated with AI. **AI feels good as a helper, not the worker, as long as humans are still involved in the loop**.

 Contrary to above, I'm not anti-AI.
-In fact, I always saw myself working with AI in some capacity [since 2020](../Software%20Dev%20Log/Software%20Dev%20Log%204.md#D.%20The%20Rest)- years before the ChatGPT moment.
+In fact, I always saw myself working with AI in some capacity [since 2020](../Software%20Dev%20Log/Software%20Dev%20Log%204.md#D.%20The%20Rest) - years before the ChatGPT moment.
+AI agents have enabled me to get things done much faster.
 I'm just not buying the delusions and the products being shoved at our face.

 ### Consumer Goods